kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Concurrency in Go/Week 1/README.md

   - Power wall
   - Dennard Scaling: voltage should scale (downward) with transistor size (also cannot continue)
 - Concurrent execution - start and end times overlap
+  - hides latency (**using** wait period of a task)
+- Mapping tasks to hardware is not the porgrammers responsibility
+  - only decides what CAN be parallelized
+  - os decides what really happens

 physical limitations